E-valuator: Reliable Agent Verifiers with Sequential Hypothesis Testing: Appendix

-We provide results from two additional datasets, MATH \citep{hendrycks2021measuring} and GSM8k \citep{cobbe2021training} in Figure \ref{fig:gsm8k}. \textit{E-valuator} empirically controls the false alarm rate for all choices of $\alpha$ and achieves optimal power among methods that achieve false alarm rate control.
+We provide false alarm rate and power results from three additional datasets not presented in the main text (Section ~\ref{sec:far}): GSM8k \citep{cobbe2021training}, MMLU-Pro \citep{wang2024mmlu}, and AIME \citep{aime_1983_2024} (Figure \ref{fig:addl_far_power}). \textit{E-valuator} empirically controls the false alarm rate for all choices of $\alpha$.
+The PAC verifier also controls the false alarm rate; however, it has worse (or equal) power on the datasets shown.
+Randomized Ville is able to control the false alarm rate on GSM8k but not on MMLU-Pro and AIME.